Lethe: Role in religion and philosophy

 Some ancient Greeks believed that souls were made to drink from the river before being reincarnated, so that they would not remember their past lives.
 The Myth of Er in Book X of Plato's Republic tells of the dead arriving at a barren waste called the "plain of Lethe", through which the river Ameles ("careless") runs.
-"Of this they were all obliged to drink a certain quantity," Plato wrote, "and those who were not saved by wisdom drank more than was necessary; and each one as he drank forgot all things."
+It states that those who drank from the river would drink until they forgot everything unless they had been "saved by wisdom."

 A few mystery religions taught the existence of another river, the Mnemosyne; those who drank from the Mnemosyne would remember everything and attain omniscience.
 Initiates were taught that they would receive a choice of rivers to drink from after death, and to drink from Mnemosyne instead of Lethe.

 These two rivers are attested in several verse inscriptions on gold plates dating to the 4th century BC and onward, found at Thurii in Southern Italy and elsewhere throughout the Greek world.
 There were rivers of Lethe and Mnemosyne at the oracular shrine of Trophonius in Boeotia, from which worshippers would drink before making oracular consultations with the god.
+An Orphic inscription, said to be dated from between the second and third century B.C., warns readers to avoid the Lethe and to seek the Mnemosyne instead.
+Drinkers of the Lethe's water would not be quenched of their thirst, often causing them to drink more than necessary.

 More recently, Martin Heidegger used "lēthē" to symbolize not only the "concealment of Being" or "forgetting of Being", but also the "concealment of concealment", which he saw as a major problem of modern philosophy.
 Examples are found in his books on Nietzsche (Vol 1, p.
 194) and on Parmenides.
 Philosophers since, such as William J. Richardson have expanded on this school of thought.

-The goddess Lethe has been compared to the goddess Meng Po of Chinese Mythology, who would wait on the Bridge of Forgetfulness to serve dead souls soup which would erase their memories before they were reincarnated.

 Real rivers

-Amongst authors in antiquity, the tiny Lima river between Norte Region, Portugal, and Galicia, Spain, was said to have the same properties of memory loss as the legendary Lethe River, being mistaken for it.
+According to Strabo, the Lima river, located between modern-day Norte Region, Portugal, and Galicia, Spain was also known as the River of Lethe in antiquity.
+The river got this name after an expedition made by a group of Celts and the Turduli during which they got into a disagreement and the Celts lost their chieftain (leader) causing them to scatter and settle in place.
+The river was also said to have the same properties of memory loss as the legendary Lethe River.
 In 138 BCE, the Roman general Decimus Junius Brutus Callaicus sought to dispose of the myth, as it impeded his military campaigns in the area.
 He was said to have personally crossed the Lima, and then called his soldiers from the other side, one by one, by name.
 The soldiers, astonished that their general remembered their names, crossed the river as well without fear.
 This act proved that the Lima was not as dangerous as the local myths described.